apache/mynewt-site/docs/newt/install/newt_linux.md

 If you are running Linux on a different architecture, you can install the Debian source package for the latest stable release (1.0.0) of newt.
 The installation of the source package builds the newt binary and creates a Debian binary package that you then install.

-**Note**: Newt version 1.0.0 has been tested on Linux amd64 platform.
-Version 1.0.0 does not build on the 32 bit platform but have been fixed for the next release.
+**Note**: Newt version 1.0.0 has been tested on Linux amd64 platforms.
+Version 1.0.0 does not build on 32 bit platforms but have been fixed for the next release.

 <br>
 #### Installing Go 1.7